simonlight/Bib/caption_generation.md

 **Analysis**: The basic architecture is CNN+RNN.

 The CNN feature is extracted from the last convolutional layer of VGG-16.
 The input of the RNN has the context, which is defined as the image being applied attention mask.
 Soft attention is a simple weighted sum without technical RL strategy.
 Furthermore, regularization term which forces the attention to look over the whole image.
-The figure here explains well the model: http://blog.csdn.net/shenxiaolu1984/article/details/51493673 and (Fig. 3) in pami2016/kun
+The figure here explains well the model: http://blog.csdn.net/shenxiaolu1984/article/details/51493673 and (Fig. 3) in pami2016/kun and Fig. 2(a) in arxiv2016/Lu

 **Conclusion**: Attention simulates how human viewing an image.
 This paper does alignment automatically.
 Specifically, the region with attention is also aligned well with the word predicted.
 This is the first paper using the attention for image captioning.